Czech Cultural Garden

 History & Design:

-Then former Czechoslovakian President Edward Benes and his wife planted a linden tree in the garden in 1939 as a symbol of the flourishing Czech culture in the New World.
+Then former Czechoslovakian President Edward Benes and his wife planted a linden tree in the garden in 1939 as a symbol of the flourishing Czech culture in the United States.

 Improvements to the Garden in recent years were made with the financial assistance from Holden Parks Trust, the Czech Foreign Ministry and the Victor Ptak Family.